 - 9.7 We summarise below the negotiations undertaken to date. - 9.8 Peabody was selected as the Council's preferred development partner in 2018.
 Avison Young was instructed in 2019, and initial contact was made with all third party interests in February 2019.
 More detailed letters were sent to all registered interests in June 2019 and September 2019 informing of the planning consultation and seeking to open negotiations to acquire each third party interest by agreement.
-Peabody then wrote to all registered interests in February 2021 explaining the likely date of the submission of the planning application. - 9.9 The most recent contact from Avison Young to all registered interests was in June 2021 providing an update on the submission of the planning application and seeking to acquire each third party interest by agreement.
-Since that date, Avison Young has continued to negotiate on an individual basis with a number of third party interests or their appointed surveyors.
-Avison Young will contact all registered interests following the making of the Order. - 9.10 Avison Young has undertaken negotiations with owners of 87.37% of the site, excluding land owned by the Council.
-Negotiations have furthered considerably since 2019 with 4 parties appointing a specialist surveyor to act on their behalf and in many cases negotiations are continuing to progress.
-Avison Young has met with 83.5% of the owners to discuss and understand their property interests and for the occupational interests to understand their relocation property needs. - 9.11 Where possible and sufficient information is held about the property interest, the Developer has made financial offers to acquire 74.2% of the registered interests.
+Peabody then wrote to all registered interests in February 2021 explaining the likely date of the submission of the planning application. - 9.9 The most recent general contact from Avison Young to all registered interests was in June 2021 providing an update on the submission of the planning application and seeking to acquire each third party interest by agreement.
+Following this, affected parties will have received various formal notices including land referencing requisition notices and notices of making of the Order.
+Avison Young has responded to contact from third parties and inquiries raised as a result of the statutory notices served as part of the compulsory purchase process and continues to attempt to acquire properties by negotiation. - 9.10 Avison Young has continued to negotiate on an individual basis with a number of third party interests or their appointed surveyors. - 9.11 Avison Young has undertaken negotiations with owners of over 90% of the site, excluding land owned by the Council.
+Negotiations have furthered considerably since 2019 with 13 parties appointing a specialist surveyor to act on their behalf and in many cases negotiations are continuing to progress.
+Avison Young has met with 83.5% of the owners to discuss and understand their property interests and for the occupational interests to understand their relocation property needs. - 9.12 Where possible and sufficient information is held about the property interest, the Developer has made financial offers to acquire 74.2% of the registered interests.
 Financial offers have been made in line with the Compensation Code including assumptions reflecting the non-market elements of compensation under compulsory acquisition.
+For occupying businesses, the focus of discussions has been requirements for relocation property for the business.